zacanger/niddesa/text/generated-translations/cullaniddesa/15-sinhala-amazon.md

-Correct Reverse, Dharman Dhamma Reverse, Complete Making, feeling the size of the troopers that there is a closed door in the inverter, sleeping Warmness, mindfulness and well-discreet, four weeks, FOUR Negative, Pajachendiriya, Pandakhabala, Sapthabothanga, Aryan Ashtanga Road Nirvana Nirvana Gamini Reduction, Efforts, Sareana, Amrutha
+Correct Reverse, Dharman Dhamma Reverse, Complete Making, feeling the size of the troopers that there is a closed door in the inverter, sleeping Warmness, mindfulness and well-discreet, four weeks, FOUR Negative, Pajachendiriya, Pandakhabala, Sapthabothanga, Aryan Ashtanga Road Nibbana Nibbana Gamini Reduction, Efforts, Sareana, Amrutha
-As Nirvana, seen and decided with, and residing souls Failure to know is a cravingly optically-drawn paranorama Infused, galon, canned, soulless is a spiritless redemption Dirty is conjugated, overheat is a dandruble.
+As Nibbana, seen and decided with, and residing souls Failure to know is a cravingly optically-drawn paranorama Infused, galon, canned, soulless is a spiritless redemption Dirty is conjugated, overheat is a dandruble.
 'Khijachana' is Raga